 Plan

-In order to determine the data provided by each sampling method, we will run ordinal statistical analyses on the datasets independently of one another.
+We will conduct microbial community analysis on 140 NEON metagenome samples.
 Each method has both metagenomic and marker gene data available for comparison.
 Each data set will be analyzed for three specific types of information.
 The metagenomic data will be analyzed for diversity (using multiple diversity indices), functional composition, and taxonomic composition.
 The marker gene data will be analyzed for diversity (also using multiple diversity indices), scale diversity, and taxonomic.
-The analyses will provide insight into the types of data collected by each sampling method as well as a basis for comparison between the two.
+In order to determine the data provided by each sampling method, we will run ordination statistical analyses on the datasets independently of one another The analyses will provide insight into the types of data collected by each sampling method as well as a basis for comparison between the two.

 Timeline